EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

   by them the more reliable the basis set.

 _l_-convergence is most rapid for small sphere radii
-: The larger the sphere radius, slower the convergence with _l_, because the angular momentum increases rapidly with _l_.
+: The larger the sphere radius, the slower the convergence with _l_, because the angular momentum increases rapidly with _l_.

 Larger spheres better contain shallow semicore states : Ideally the core is completely localized within augmentation spheres.
 Particularly in the full-potential case where spheres overlap less than in the ASA, shallow semicore states can be an issue.
 In the FP case, you can always add
 [a local orbital](/tutorial/lmf/lmf_pbte_tutorial/#local-orbitals/)
 to address this problem.